martinolsson/freakshowlarp/practical.md

 The LARP will be held in an abandoned amusement park in Vaasa on the west coast of Finland.
 Vaasa is a medium sized town with around 70 000 inhabitants.

 ## Getting there and getting home

 It's often much cheaper and easier to find flights to Helsinki.
 We are organising a bus from Helsinki.
 If you want to join the bus ########

 ## Application

-We have decided to use a casting process where you apply for your favourite character (out of the ones listed on this website).
-If lots of people want to play the same character
+We have decided to use a casting process where you apply for your favourite character (out of the ones listed on this website). <a href="apply.html">Join the Freak Show</a>.

 ## What is included in the price?

 ## What do I need to bring?

+## Is the LARP accessible with a wheel-chair?

+Yes, many of the areas are accessible, but there are some difficult areas. ####